abhishekkumar1437/abhishekkumar1437/README.md

  I am  a :computer: software developer and Machine Learning ✨ engineer.
  - I am working as a Python developer at Infinite Computer Solution.
- - I worked at LTIMindtree as Software Engineer for 2+ years.
+ - I worked at LTIMindtree as Software Engineer for 2+ years and overall experience is 4+ years.
  - :computer: I made a [Educational Website ](https://abhishekkumar1437.github.io/AKU-website/)for helping College students.
  - :space_invader: I’m currently learning MERN and angular.
  - Non-Tech time goes on watching :tv: movies and :baseball: playing games.